Régiment d'infanterie-chars de marine: Indochina War

 On November 4, 1945, the first elements of the regiment arrived in Saigon.
 The regiment took part in all operations, including operation Gaur (1946), operation of control in Cochinchine and Annam (1946 to 1947), Cambodia (1946 to 1947), Tonkin (1946 to 1947), operation Lea (Lang-Son, Cao-Bang, Bac-Kan), high region (February 1948 to February 1951), operations in the delta (January 1948 to February 1951), Dien Bien Phu, and leading the last combats until July 1954.

-The Armoured Tonkin Group was decorated at the orders of the various armed forces.
-One squadron was decorated at orders of the French Navy, as well as the marching group squadron.
+The Armoured Tonkin Group was decorated with the orders of the various armed forces.
+One squadron was decorated with the orders of the French Navy, as well as the marching group squadron.
 A citation at the orders of the Army Corps was awarded to three squadrons (cited twice), the marching battalion of the RICM, the marching squadron group of the RICM as well as a platoon of one of the squadrons.
-One of the squadrons was awarded also a citation at the orders of the Division.
+One of the squadrons was awarded also a citation of the orders of the Division.

-In total, 15 citations were awarded to units of the RICM during that war, 5 out of which were for the regiment.
+In total, 15 citations were awarded to units of the RICM during that war, five out of which were for the regiment.

-During this war, the regiment endured the loss of 1300 Marsouins (out of which 57 Officers, 167 Sous-Officiers killed or wounded).
+During this war, the regiment endured the loss of 1300 Marsouins (out of which 57 officers, 167 sous-officiers killed or wounded).